-The Thai tourism industry has hopes that the popularity of a new film, “Lost in Thailand”, currently topping the box office in China, will attract more Chinese tourists to the kingdom this year.
+BANGKOK, Dec 28 – The Thai tourism industry hopes the popularity of a new film, “Lost in Thailand”, that is sweeping China, will attract more Chinese tourists to Thailand next year.

 Sisdiwat Chivarattanaporn, president of the Association of Thai Travel Agents (ATTA), said the extraordinary response to the movie will likely interest Thai and Chinese travel agents to use the locations as attractions for Chinese tourists.

-Chinese visitors to Thailand last year numbered more than 2.5 million, a 56 per cent increase from the previous year’s 1.7 million.
+Chinese visitors to Thailand this year number more than 2.5 million, a 56 per cent increase from last year’s 1.7 million.
 Their traditional and favourite destinations are Bangkok, Pattaya, Ayutthaya and Phuket.

-Sisdiwat said the movie should draw the Chinese to a new attraction – Chiang Mai – adding that new activities seen in the film such as having massage at a spa or riding a “tuk-tuk” could be included in sight-seeing itineraries.
+Mr Sisdiwat said the movie should draw the Chinese to a new attraction – Chiang Mai — adding that new activities seen in the film such as having massage at a spa or riding a “tuk-tuk” could be included in the sight-seeing programme.